MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-treemaps.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IkJda4O7oGs" frameborder="0" allowfullscreen></iframe>

 Or, create your own treemap.
 These instructions use the Retail Analysis Sample.
-To follow along, sign in to Power BI service (not Desktop) and select **Get Data \> Samples \>  Retail Analysis Sample \> Connect \> Go to dashboard**.
+To follow along, sign in to Power BI service and select **Get Data \> Samples \>  Retail Analysis Sample \> Connect \> Go to dashboard**.
 Creating visualizations in a report requires edit permissions to the dataset and report.
 Luckily, the Power BI samples are editable.
-But if someone shares a report with you, you won't be able to add new visualizations.
+But you can't add visualizations to a report that soeone has shared with you.

 1. Select the "Total stores" tile to open the Retail Analysis sample report.
 2. Open [Editing View](../service-interact-with-a-report-in-editing-view.md) and select the **Sales** > **Last Years Sales** measure.
    ![](media/power-bi-visualization-treemaps/treemapfirstvalue_new.png)
 3. Convert the chart to a treemap.
    ![](media/power-bi-visualization-treemaps/treemapconvertto_new.png)
 4. Drag **Item** > **Category** to the **Group** well.
-Power BI creates a treemap where the size of the rectangles reflects total sales and the color represents the category.
+Power BI creates a treemap where the size of the rectangles is based on total sales and the color represents the category.
 In essence you've created a hierarchy that visually describes the relative size of total sales by category.
 The **Men's** category has the highest sales and the **Hosiery** category has the lowest.
    ![](media/power-bi-visualization-treemaps/power-bi-complete.png)
 5. Drag **Store** > **Chain** to the **Details** well to complete your treemap.
 You can now compare last year's sales by category and chain.
    ![](media/power-bi-visualization-treemaps/power-bi-details.png)